dbaber/TicTacToe/README.md

 ## Run the Tests

-You can run all the REST tests with the following docker-compose command after first running `docker-compose up`.
+You can run all the tests with the following docker-compose command after first running `docker-compose up`.

 ```
 docker-compose exec api carton exec prove -rlv t/
 ```

-Alternatively we can run the following command with `docker` to run the tests.
+Alternatively we can issue the following `docker` command to run all the tests.

 ```
 docker run -it --rm -v $PWD:/opt/tictactoe tictactoe_api carton exec prove -rlv t/